Filter Hygiene for Jira — Documentation

 - Run a narrow scan first, such as visibility = Global or a known owner.

-- Review risk, visibility, owner, JQL status, duplicate group, and recommended action before selecting anything for cleanup.
+- Review Cleanup need, Change impact, Action readiness, visibility, owner, JQL status, and duplicate evidence before selecting anything for cleanup.

 - Export CSV or a cleanup summary if you want a manager/audit snapshot before cleanup.

-- Apply one small supported action first, such as removing global share from a disposable or low-risk filter after the read-only preflight passes.
-Test deletion only on disposable filters.
+- Apply one small supported action first, such as removing global share from a disposable filter after the live preflight passes.
+Test deletion only on one disposable filter after reviewing impact and typing

 If you are in Atlassian Administration